-September 11, 1999: Serena Williams wins her first Grand Slam singles title
+September 11, 1999: The day Serena Williams won her first Grand Slam title at the US Open

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
 On this day in 1999, Serena Williams won her first Grand Slam singles title, beating Martina Hingis in the US Open final to mark her arrival on to the world stage